 Beginning in the 1st grade, all of our students learn grammar, punctuation and usage through their reading and writing activities.
 Materials published by Houghton-Mifflin are used for English.
 These are also supplemented by our Daily Oral Language program in grades 1 through 5.
 Daily language exercises require students to evaluate several sentences written on the board and make corrections in spelling, grammar and punctuation.

 Students in grades 1-5 have Spanish twice per week.
 The focus is communication centered around various themes.
-Six grade meets 3 times per week, and 7th & 8th graders have Spanish four times per week.
+Sixth grade Spanish meets 3 times per week, and 7th & 8th graders have Spanish four times per week.
 Materials are published by Holt Rinehart.
 The focus is interpersonal communication, cultural learning and comparisons, and some interdisciplinary connections.

 Grades 1 through 5 use materials from the reading curriculum, high frequency words, and materials published by Zaner Bloser Company.
 The middle school also uses materials published by Zaner Bloser.
 The 5th through 8th graders participate in a spelling competition that includes several other districts.